Flint water deal: 18,000 water lines replaced by end of 2019

 The deal requires Michigan to give Flint $87 million in state and federal funds so the city can replace lead and other problem water pipes that connect homes to the city's main water line.
 Some of that -- $20 million -- comes from a $100 million Environmental Protection Agency grant awarded to upgrade Flint's water system last week; $20 million more comes from a state match.

-The Michigan government must come up with an additional $47 million, the settlement says.
+The state government must come up with an additional $47 million, the settlement says.
 Also, it must set aside a further $10 million in federal funds for potential cost overruns.

 The city says it estimates pipes leading to 20,000 households need to be replaced, and it wants to complete this by the end of 2019.
 Pipes leading to nearly 800 homes have been replaced so far.